bobbingwide/oik-bob-bing-wide/readme.txt

 2. [ bw_plug name="oik,oik-bob-bing-wide"]

 == Upgrade Notice ==
+= 1.33.0 =
+Update for more improvements to the bw_plug shortcode

 = 1.32.0 =
 Update for improvements to the bw_plug shortcode... used on blocks.wp-a2z.org